-Take your tire to any MICHELIN tire retailer.
+Take your tire to any Michelin tire retailer.
 The retailer will require that you provide one or more the following:

-- 1. The vehicle on which the tire was used, - 2.
+- 1. The vehicle on which the tire was used. - 2.
 Personal identification (e.g. Driver's License), - 3.
 Your vehicle registration, - 4.
 Payment if you owe a pro rata share for the replacement, - 5.
 A completed Service Record form, and Original Owner/Tire Installation Information Form, - 6.
 Your original invoice and copy of this Owner's Manual, and/or - 7.
-For treadwear replacement claims, documents showing that your tires have been rotated and inspected every 6,000-8,000 miles (10,000-12,000 km) or as specified by your vehicle manufacturer, whichever rotation period is less, and the Mounting and Rotation Service Record found on pages 23-25 of this Owner's Manual has been fully completed and signed.
+For treadwear replacement claims, documents showing that your tires have been rotated and inspected every 10,000 to 12,000 km or as specified by your vehicle manufacturer, whichever rotation period is less, and the attached Mounting and Rotation Service Record has been fully completed and signed.